AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

    - Upon selecting "Yes" and reaching the game’s end, I added a **credits screen** that rolls through team members and contributors.
    - This was implemented using basic controls and signal connections.

+**Boss Fight Cutscene**:
+   - I implemented a **custom cutscene** specifically for the **boss fight**.
+   - This uses two cameras:
+     - The camera **zooms in** on the boss when the encounter starts.
+     - The camera then **smoothly transitions** and zooms out to focus on both the boss and player, setting up the battle seamlessly.
+   - These transitions enhance the atmosphere and emphasize the significance of the boss fight.

 ### **Powerups**
 Powerups were covered extensively in the main **Run and Gun Level** section, where I implemented:
 - **Health Powerups**